 The back uses a mesh material for better grip and stability.

-2. Insert the hip belt through the attachment area.
+2. Thread the hipbelt through the attachment point on the pack.

-4. Pass the hip stabilizer straps through the plastic parts of the body.
+4. Thread the hip stabilizer strap through the adjuster.

 In the below section, we will show you a packing example in the no-snow season from one of our good friends.